 The second SCD album “Lullabies for Cynics” was released in 2017

-Nick Cody and The Caravan of Dreams
+The Caravan of Dreams

 My latest release is a new album “Tales of Dark and Light” This is with a different ensemble of musicians including Agi on joint vocals and harmony vocals.
 Dave Bowie and Adrian Knowles play double bass on the album recordings to date, with Laurent Zeller on violin, Phil Doleman on banjo and lap steel, John Burr on harmonica and Rich Ferdi on percussion.